quantumgardener/qg.blog/content/notes/Mediabank.md

 Photos and video from DSLR or Mirrorless cameras are copied to the `import` folder using a card reader (preferred), local wi-fi connection between camera and computer, or USB cable.
 ### Mobile Phones
-With 3 iPhones[^samsung] in the house, I needed a way to reliably get photos from the phone to the PC.
-Plugging each into a USB port and copying files is unworkable.
-Photo files are typically not stored with dates in the filename, so although the first copy is easy, the next requires I keep track of the last number photo I copied.
+With 3 iPhones[^samsung] in the house, it is difficult to reliably get photos from the phone to the PC in a way that makes managing them once imported easy.
+Plugging each into a USB port and copying files is unworkable because I need to keep track of the last number photo copied from each phone.
+The file names do not include the date and time the photo was taken.

-Initially I used Dropbox to automatically upload photos in the background.
-That worked until Apple removed the ability for an application to constantly run in the background.
-And I would sometimes run into issues filling a family member's Dropbox capacity.
-I've moved to OneDrive now, and that has fixed the space problem but the background download problem remains.
-Periodically I have to remind everyone to go into OneDrive on their phone which reignites the transfer for a few days and catches everything up.
+OneDrive uploads files and renames them on the way[^dropbox].
+However, Apple does disable the app from running the background after a while so periodically I have to remind everyone to go into OneDrive on their phone which reignites the transfer for a few days and catches everything up.

 > [!warning] iCloud for Windows is so unreliable in our household I don't go near it.

-OneDrive, and Dropbox before it, rename photos on the way in to a date-time format.
+> It would frequently fail to sync files, and at other times would chew up 40% of the CPU doing nothing at all.
+That type of unreliability is unacceptable when dealing with family memories.

 Sometimes, when importing photo from iPhones they end up in the wrong day (more on that later) but usually within the same month so I can easily see the date corrections I need to make.
 The two main culprits are `.mov` files which reference UTC instead of local time, and photos sent from someone else's phone.
-They have the date sent, not the date taken.
+They have the date received, not the date originally taken.

-My daughter and wife's Camera Roll folders are shared into my OneDrive account, and those three folders are indexed in situ by [[IMatch]].
-I'll perform an initial cull right here before moving the files to the `import` folder to remove the many screenshots of whatever has taken their fancy on social media, or in the shops, or...
+My daughter and wife's Camera Roll folders are shared into my OneDrive account, and those along with my own are indexed in situ by [[IMatch]].
+I perform an initial cull of screenshots of whatever has taken our fancy on social media, or in the shops, before moving the files to the `import` folder.
 Approximately half- to two-thirds of images disappear here.
+The iPhone as a camera is used very differently from a dedicated camera such as my [[Canon R50 Mirrorless|Canon R50]].

-I use IMatch's [Renamer](https://www.photools.com/help/imatch/index.html#ren_basics.htm) to move and rename files for me.
+Rather than move files manually, I use IMatch's [Renamer](https://www.photools.com/help/imatch/index.html#ren_basics.htm) to move and rename files for me.

 > [!example] The "To Import" renamer definition
 > ![[imatch-import-renamer.webp]]